krismercado/job-queue/README.md

 # Laravel Job Queue

-In your local kindly cd through the job-queue folder and run the ff.:
+In your local kindly cd through the laravel-queue folder and run the ff.:

 ### Create .env file
 cp .env.example .env